FOLLOW THE RULES

 If cellular service is available, serious injury or inability to walk must be reported to emergency services by dialing 112.
 In the most urgent and life threatening situations, it is important to adhere to the instructions and call 112 instead of family members and partners.

 If withdrawing for reasons other than serious injury, the event organizer must be informed about withdrawal immediately.
-Participants must reach a road or train station and return to Bohinjska Bistrica or to the closest checkpoint.
+Participants must reach a road or train station BY THEMSELVES and return to Bohinjska Bistrica or to the closest checkpoint.

 THE ORGANIZER RESERVES THE RIGHT TO CHANGE THE RULES AND T&Cs.